Rexzepter/boy_cycle/README.md

 ---

 ### SIMPLY
-This is actually a pretty elegant little system.
-Let me walk you through what's happening and why each piece exists.

 **The goal:** You want a bot that messages you automatically every day on Telegram.
 The challenge is that *something* needs to be running 24/7 to send those messages — your laptop can't do that, so you need the internet to do it for you, for free.

 ---